Why You Don’t Feel Like Yourself Anymore: A Guide To Identity Burnout

 - disentangling your worth from your usefulness

-– rebuilding an internal sense of direction
+- rebuilding a steady internal sense of direction you can trust

 If This Feels Familiar